rclone/rclone/docs/content/crypt.md

         - Encode using base64.
 Suitable for case sensitive remote.
     - "base32768"
         - Encode using base32768.
 Suitable if your remote counts UTF-16 or
         - Unicode codepoint instead of UTF-8 byte length.
-(Eg. Onedrive)
+    - "base32768ci"
+	- Encode using base32768 with case insensitive alphabet.
+	- Suitable eg. for Onedrive."
 ### Metadata

 Any metadata supported by the underlying remote is read and written.